Flowyh/JLRPG.jl/docs/src/lexer.md

 # SimpleLexer definition files

 The first step of creating a proper parser is to define a lexer.
-JLPG.jl supports generation of simplified lexer files, which rely on Julia's regex engine (PCRE2 standard).
+JLRPG.jl supports generation of simplified lexer files, which rely on Julia's regex engine (PCRE2 standard).

 Customarily, lexer definition files have `.jlex` extension.